 - Survey of water entitlement sellers under the RtB program

 - Water purchasing by catchment in the Murray-Darling Basin+*

 Under the Restoring the Balance in the Murray-Darling Basin program, the Australian Government has committed $3.2 billion to purchase water for the environment.
 This program is part of the Sustainable Rural Water Use and Infrastructure Program.

-Water buybacks obtain water for the environment from irrigators who wish to offer their water entitlement for sale.
 The Australian Government is acquiring a portfolio of entitlements which best meet the environment's needs.

 Activities under this program:

 The Australian Government has commenced a groundwater purchase tender for the Queensland Upper Condamine Alluvium opening at 9am AEDT on Monday 30 November 2015 and closing at 5pm AEDT on Wednesday 10 February 2016.